joemccall86/cop5600-term-paper/term_paper.md

 Furthermore, the attacker behaves human-like and does not always behave optimally.

 The game is run in episodes [@fang15].
+Each round the attacker chooses a target based on the highest estimated utility, and the defender must deploy its resources judiciously to defend those targets.
+The defender does not have enough resources to defend all targets, so it must employ a strategy to decide which targets should be defended and which targets should be left defenseless.
 By simulating multiple rounds of this game, an optimized defender strategy is formed.
 This strategy is applicable to assist real-world rangers in deciding where and how patrols should be deployed.

 Advancements in this field introduce additional constraints, challenge assumptions, and propose novel methods for improving defender strategy.
 Qian et